Spanish Ar Verb Conjugation Chart

 • Dar (to give): This verb has some irregular conjugations, particularly in the preterite.

 Learning these irregularities will come with practice and exposure to the language.
-Focus on learning the common irregular verbs first, and gradually expand your vocabulary.
+Focus on learning the common irregular verbs first, and gradually expand your vocabulary Worth keeping that in mind..

 A Comprehensive Conjugation Chart